Design patent

 In the United States, a design patent is a form of legal protection granted to the ornamental design of an article of manufacture.
 Design patents are a type of industrial design right.
 Ornamental designs of jewelry, furniture, beverage containers (Fig. 1) and computer icons are examples of objects that are covered by design patents.

 A similar intellectual property right, a registered design, can be obtained in other countries.
 In Kenya, Japan, South Korea and Hungary, industrial designs are registered after performing an official novelty search.
 In the countries of the European Community, one needs to only pay an official fee and meet other formal requirements for registration (e.g. Community design at EUIPO, Germany, France, Spain).

-For the member states of WIPO, cover is afforded by registration at WIPO and examination by the designated member states in accordance with the Geneva Act of the Hague Agreement.
+For the member states of WIPO, cover is afforded by registration at WIPO and examination by the designated member states in accordance with the Hague Agreement.
+This allows for broad worldwide coverage of a design by filing a single application in a single language (e.g. English).